Wildfire smoke

 As a warming climate fuels wildfires in California, human and environmental exposures to harmful air pollutants are increasing.
 Wildfire smoke is a complex mixture of toxic gases, fine particulate matter, and other pollutants linked to respiratory illnesses and other health effects.
 Scientists can estimate potential population exposures using satellite imagery of smoke plumes.
 Satellite-detected smoke plumes often co-occur with higher concentrations of fine particulate matter (2.5 microns or less in diameter, or PM2.5).
 For more information, download the Wildfire Smoke chapter.

-Smoke plumes from the Camp Fire, the costliest natural disaster worldwide in 2018 and the deadliest and most destructive wildfire in California’s history.
+Smoke plumes from the Camp Fire, the deadliest and most destructive wildfire in California’s history.

 Smoke, covering the image and blocking the sun, with flames in the background, from the 2018 Camp fire.